awareseven/OSINTsources/README.md

 * [Zoho Social](https://www.zoho.com/social/social-media-monitoring.html) - Schedule unlimited posts with Zoho Social, monitor what's important, and create custom reports to analyze your performance on social networks.

 # Social Media Tools: Twitter

+* [AccountAnalysis](https://accountanalysis.app/) - This tool enables you to evaluate Twitter accounts.
+For example how automated they are, how many Retweets they post, or which websites they link to most often.
+* [AllDeletedTweets From Politicians](https://politwoops.com/countries) - Select a country from which you want to see the deleted tweets from politicians.
+* [AllMyTweets](https://www.allmytweets.net/connect/) - View all your tweets, likes and followers on one page.